Folio’s Festive Classics

 1. Mandy Kirkby, Editor

-The Folio Society’s Festive Classics collection brings together three magical tales that perfectly capture the very spirit of the holiday season.
+The Folio Society’s Festive Classics collection brings together two magical tales that perfectly capture the very spirit of the holiday season.

 The Night Before Christmas